gvwilson/sdxpy/src/perf/index.md

 [% inc file="util.py" keep="match" %]

-Notice that `DfRow.__init__` compares all of the rows against the first row.
+Notice that `DfRow`'s constructor compares all of the rows against the first row.
 Doing this means that we can't create an empty dataframe, i.e., one that has no rows.
-We'll look at ways around this in the exercises, but the important point for now is that this restriction wasn't part of our original design: it's an accident of implementation that might surprise our users.
+This restriction wasn't part of our original design: it's an accident of implementation that might surprise our users.
+It's OK not to fix this while we're prototyping, but we will look at ways to address it in the exercises.
 {: .continue}

-Four of the methods required by `DataFrame` are easy to implement on top of row-wise storage, though once again our implementation assumes that there is at least one row:
+Four of the methods required by `DataFrame` are easy to implement on top of row-wise storage, though once again our implementation assumes there is at least one row:

 [% inc file="df_row.py" keep="simple" %]